Battle-Brothers-Legends/Legends-Bugs/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem, such as links to a discord discussion, here.